P-Linux/pl_bash_functions/docs/user_guide/01_pkgfile_format.md

 ### pkgsources

 INDEX ARRAY - A list of sources required to build the package.
-Local source files must reside in the same directory or a sub-directory of the Pkgfile location.
+Local source files must reside in the same directory as the Pkgfile.
 All other source entries must be fully-qualified URLs which can be used to download the sources.